youngbeen/MajiongEmpireAllstar/README.md

 # Majiong Empire All-stars

 This is a deluxe edition rebuilt with Electron and Vue based on [MajiongEmpire HTML](https://github.com/youngbeen/MajiongEmpire).
-Also it's the newest in my MajiongEmpire series.
+It's also the latest MajiongEmpire piece in my MajiongEmpire series.

-All heros and skills are kept, meanwhile it takes you more features, heros, skills etc.
+All heros and skills are kept, while it brings more features, heros, skills etc.

 ## Introduction

 ### Features

-* All heros' fight
+* All heros' deluxe fight
 * Up to X heros
 * Various skills
 * Addictive battle rhythm with SE & Animation